aldesantis/alessandro.codes/src/content/Evergreen notes/Risk protects from competition.md

 ---
 # Risk protects from competition

-[[There are four types of product risk]], and each poses a different existential threat to a startup.
+[[Evergreen notes/There are four types of product risk]], and each poses a different existential threat to a startup.

 At the same time, however, risk also protects startups from competition.